 Today you walk from Punga Cove to the Peppers Portage along the ridge between Kenepuru and Queen Charlotte Sound.
 Spectacular views dominate the day as you negotiate the very undulating ridge between the two sounds.

 This section is considered the most difficult on the track and clients do need to have a good level of fitness to enjoy this walk.

-There is the option to take water transport from Punga Cove to Peppers Portage for those who require a rest!
+There is the option to take water transport from Punga Cove to Portage Resort Hotel for those who require a rest!

-Upon your arrival at the Peppers Portage, you can rest and relax in the spa and enjoy the view overlooking the Keneperu Sound.
+Upon your arrival at the Portage Resort Hotel, you can rest and relax in the spa and enjoy the view overlooking the Keneperu Sound.

 You will be staying in twin share Hillside suites, and dinner will be served in the restaurant with a glass of wine.

-Today you can sleep in, rest, relax and enjoy the leisure activities around the Peppers Portage.
+Today you can sleep in, rest, relax and enjoy the leisure activities around the Portage Resort Hotel.
 If you feel like a little more activity you may like to go sea kayaking for the day with your guide.